protoloft/klipper_z_calibration/README.md

 probe_bed_x:
 probe_bed_y:
 #   The X and Y coordinates for probing on the print surface
-#   (e.g. the center point)
+#   (e.g. the center point) These coordinates will be adapted
+#   by the probe's X and Y offsets.
 ```

+**CAUTION: If you use a bed mesh, the coordinates for probing on the print bed need to be
+exaclty the reference point of the mesh since this is the zero point**

 The `switch_offset` is the already mentioned offset from the switch body (which is the
 probed position) to the actual trigger point.
 A starting point can be taken from the
 datasheet of the Omron switch (D2F-5: 0.5mm and SSG-5H: 0.7mm).
-It is good to start with
+It's good to start with
-a little less depending on the squishiness you prefer for the first layer (for me, it's -0.25).
+a little less depending on the squishiness you prefer for the first layer (for me, it's about
+0.25 less).
+So, with a lower offset, the nozzle is more away from the bed!

 For the move up commands after the probing samples, the `z_offset` parameter of the `[probe]`
 section is used and also doubled for clearance safety.
 Further on, all necessary values for